nlhkabu/nlhkabu.github.io/_posts/2018-03-13-user-testing-warehouse.md

   light: 669dbd

 title: User Testing Warehouse
-summary: Warehouse is the the next generation Python Packaging Index.
+summary: Warehouse is the the next generation Python Package Index.
 I recently conducted a series of user tests on the management user interface.
 This article explores what user testing is, how we applied it and what I'm hoping to do next.
 comments: 'on'

 ---